Getting Started

 Sending a request

 Pass the key in the Authorization header as a bearer token.
-Every request must use HTTPS.
+Every request must use HTTPS and should call the www host directly.

 -H "Authorization: Bearer sk_test_YOUR_KEY"